CJ-2123/cj-2123.github.io/docs/bingo.md

   { name: "KH1: Start A Fight in the Queens Courtyard" }, { name: "KH1: Hitch a Ride with a Dolphin" },
-  { name: "KH1: Defeat Parasite Cage for the First Time" }, { name: "KH1: Defeat Parasite Cage for the Second Time" }, { name: "KH1: All 4 Chests in Tea Party Garden" },
+  { name: "KH1: Defeat Parasite Cage for the First Time" }, { name: "KH1: All 4 Chests in Tea Party Garden" },
   { name: "KH1: Freeze a Bubble in Hollow Bastion" }, { name: "KH1: Ride in 4 Different Bubbles in Hollow Bastion" },